A guide to 2023 tax season in Canada

 There are several ways for Canadians to file their taxes:

 - File Online: The CRA calls its online filing for individuals NETFILE (as opposed to EFILE, which is the service that tax preparers use).
 To send in your return via NETFILE, choose a certified desktop, online, or mobile software product, like TurboTax, to prepare your return and follow the prompts to submit it to the CRA.
-If you use NETFILE and have set up direct deposit, you should receive your refund in about 8 days.
-NETFILE opens on February 21, 2022.
+If you use NETFILE and have set up direct deposit, you should receive your refund in about eight days.
+NETFILE opens on February 19, 2024.

-- Mail-in a paper copy: If you filed a paper return last tax season in Canada, the CRA should automatically mail you the 2021 income tax package by the end of February.
-Otherwise, you can view and download forms from the CRA website starting Jan.
-18, 2022.
+- Mail-in a paper copy: If you filed a paper return last tax season in Canada, the CRA should automatically mail you the 2023 income tax package by the end of February.
+Otherwise, you can view and download forms from the CRA website.

 Frequently asked questions